Today's Best Movies.

 Hiding in vehicles to gain unlawful admittance violates "Theft of Service" and trespass laws, and carries similar penalties and legal consequences as shoplifting.

 Violators risk being ejected from the theatre, along with their entire party.
-In most cases, these situations are handled by the Sheriff's department, with resultant charges and other related unpleasantries.
+These situations may be handled by the Sheriff's department, with resultant charges and other related unpleasantries.
 The drive-in is a place to enjoy your evening.
 Please don't risk ruining it for yourself and your companions.

 - RETAIN YOUR TICKETS.